 Superman’s success by the mid1960s began to dim. .
 His superpowers Superman’s adventures became increasingly outrageous, and his superpowers built up to an absurd level.
 Possibly the best example of his use of super ventriloquism.
 As Superman’s capabilities increased, his enemies simply could not pose a credible threat, and his stories lost dramatic depth.
 Superman’s readership declined and his stories became musty towards the end of the decade.
 The Superman newspaper strip was canceled in 1967.

 DC appointed a new art director in 1967 and publisher in 1971.
 He was charged with renovating the company’s line, and that included fixing the Man of Steel.
 In January 1971 in Superman no. 233, Clark Kent was a television news reporter, kryptonite was eliminated, and Superman’s powers were weakened.
-Some new young writers began to such as Denny O’Neil, Elliot S. Maggin, and Cary Bates energize the stories with reality and new villains, while new artists left an enduring mark on Superman’s look.
+Some new young writers began to such as Denny O’Neil, Elliot S. Maggin, and Cary Bates energize the stories with reality and new villains, while new artists left an enduring mark on Superman’s look which spawned some Superman toys with a new look.

 In the mid1970s, two major events occurred: DC joined forces with competitor Marvel Comics to co-publish the best-selling crossover Superman vs. the Amazing Spider-Man, and a deal to produce a live-action Superman film was inked.
 In 1977, as part of a promotional campaign for the upcoming motion picture, the Superman newspaper strip was revived.